tellerj/ollama-stack/README.md

   - Port: `5002`
 - **`coqui_bridge`**: A bridge service to make the Coqui TTS API compatible with other services if needed.
   - Port: `8090`
+- **`cursor_bridge`**: A bridge service that exposes an OpenAI-compatible chat completion endpoint (`/v1/chat/completions`) and forwards requests to Ollama.
+  - Port: `8180`
+  - Allows tools like Cursor (and other OpenAI API clients) to use your local Ollama instance as a drop-in replacement for OpenAI's API.

 ## Prerequisites